sfu-fas/coursys/README.md

 It is possible to restrict access to a view to _just people who have a specific role_, using the `@requires_role` decorator.

+*Most of the views you write should have one of these decorators.*

     @requires_role("ADVS")
     def view_student_notes(...):
         ...